 If you use Apple iCal, Google Calendar, or another program that supports the iCalendar format, you can automatically add these events.
-Select the date range, location(s), and topic(s), then click "Add Events."
+Select the category or categories and location(s), then click "Add Events."

 The Hub allows users to add events to their calendars by subscribing to a feed.
 This feature, called iCalendar, is supported by many popular calendar programs, including Apple Calendar, Google Calendar, and Microsoft Outlook.
 The feed is continuously synced with the most recent information from our extensive events database, so your calendar will automatically update to reflect any changes or additions.

 Click on the "Add event to calendar" link—which you can find on individual event listings or on the main Hub events page to subscribe.
 You can also subscribe to a custom feed of Hub events—all Peabody Institute events or all Student Life events, for example—by clicking on the "Add to Calendar" button at the top of the main events page.